From the Dean

 LAW 7282.
 Mergers & Acquistions.
 2 cr. hrs.

-This course will explore the field of corporate "mergers and acquisitions' (acquisitions and divestitures of business entities) from the perspective of the practicing lawyer.
-Attention will be given to both the law governing corporate transactions and the practice of "M&A" law, including the lawyer's multiple roles as advisor, negotiator, and scrivener.
-Students will gain an understanding of the fundamental legal principles governing such transactions and the basic skills required of lawyers who represent the parties involved in them.
+Explores the field of corporate "mergers and acquisitions" (acquisitions and divestitures of business entities) from the perspective of the practicing lawyer.
+Attention is given to both the law governing corporate transactions and the practice of "M&A" law, including the lawyer's multiple roles as advisor, negotiator, and scrivener.
+Students gain an understanding of the fundamental legal principles governing such transactions and the basic skills required of lawyers who represent the parties involved in them.
+Prereq: LAW 7125.

 LAW 7286.
 Milwaukee Street Law Project.
 2 cr. hrs.